httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 #### Parsing a Key from Text {#parse-key}

-Given an ASCII string input_string, return a key. input_string is modified to remove the parsed value.
+Given an ASCII string as input_string, return a key. input_string is modified to remove the parsed value.

 1. If the first character of input_string is not lcalpha, fail parsing.
 2. Let output_string be an empty string.